School Based Test Information (FSA, EOC, FAST, District Exams, Testing Calendar)

 How do I prepare for these tests?

 Participate in your high school classes, ACT/SAT test prep, and practice online (ACTStudent.org and CollegeBoard.org).
-There are free test prep sessions offered in the community at University of North Florida and Keiser University.
-Students can get personalized practice recommendations based on their results from the SAT and PSAT/NMSQT using Khan Academy, click HERE to view steps to link accounts.
+There are free test prep sessions offered in the community at University of North Florida and Keiser University and Khan Academy.

 Will taking the test again erase my previous scores?